 Learn more about Smithfield® pork and its line of Guaranteed Tender products which are raised in the USA and are fresh and never frozen.
 Quality ingredients always make a positive impact on the food we serve, don’t you think?

-Blackberry-Jalapeño Glazed Pork Tenderloin is a dish your family and friends will love.
+Blackberry-Jalapeño Glazed Pork Loin is a dish your family and friends will love.
 It’s so easy to prepare, too.
 Serve it for dinner or serve it for a get together to satisfy everyone you’ve got gathered!
 No fuss, no muss, but big flavor!